ui-dev-user/node-exceljs/README.md

 # node-exceljs
 Sample code for reading modifying &amp; writing to an excel file.

-Pre-Requisites :
+## Pre-Requisites
-Nodejs must be installed.
+1. Nodejs must be installed.
-Run the following command for installing ExcelJS package - npm i exceljs
+2. After downloading the project, run _npm i exceljs_